Allyssa Aguila Abacan, MPH, PhD

 Dr. Eesha Farooqi is a board-certified pediatrician, currently in fellowship for adolescent medicine at University of Texas Southwestern Medical Center in Dallas.
 She discovered her passion for teens and youth while living in the small town of Killeen, finding her way through College Station, Houston, Las Vegas and San Antonio to build her career in medicine.
 She enjoys health education and outreach and is a part of various committees.

-Nicholas Westers MD
+Nicholas Westers, MD

 Dr. Nicholas Westers is a Clinical Psychologist at Children’s Health and an Associate Professor of Psychiatry at UT Southwestern Medical Center.
 He is board certified in Clinical Child & Adolescent Psychology and is President-Elect of the International Society for the Study of Self-Injury (ISSS).
 He also currently serves as Chair of the Media &; Communications Committee for ISSS and is newly elected to the Nominations Committee for the Society for Adolescent Health & Medicine (SAHM).
 His clinical and research interests focus on adolescent non-suicidal self-injury, depression, suicide, and risk-taking behavior, and he is the host and producer of The Psychology of Self-Injury podcast, a resource for parents, professionals, and people with lived experience of self-injury.